-Ms. Pillsbury first became interested in art as a child, when her parents gifted her a paint set; her first ever.
-Pursuing her newfound passion, she earned an Associate of Arts from Stephens College in Columbia, Missouri, in 1971 and obtained her first hands-on position as a layout artist for Monterey Peninsula Herald in 1973.
-Later in her career, Ms. Pillsbury returned to school to further her knowledge and received a Bachelor of Fine Arts from the University of California-Santa Cruz in 1980 and a Master of Education from Hamline University in St. Paul, Minnesota, in 1995.
+Ms. Pillsbury first became interested in art as a child when her parents gifted her a paint set, her first ever.
+Pursuing her newfound passion, she earned an Associate of Arts from Stephens College in Columbia, Missouri, in 1971 and obtained her first hands-on position as a layout artist for the Monterey Peninsula Herald in 1973.
+Later in her career, Ms. Pillsbury returned to school to further her knowledge and received a Bachelor of Fine Arts from the University of California Santa Cruz in 1980 and a Master of Education from Hamline University in St. Paul, Minnesota, in 1995.
 She is a certified elementary and secondary school teacher.

 Over the years, Ms. Pillsbury has held a number of teaching positions.
 She loved being able to educate the younger generations and inspire them to be excited about art.
 Ms. Pillsbury’s first foray into the public school system came in 1978 when she became a special education teacher’s aide and substitute teacher for the Pacific Grove Unified School District.
 Since then, she has been an art educator for Shattuck-St. Mary’s School, an elementary school teacher for Woods Academy, and an elementary art teacher and consultant for Anoka-Hennepin Independent School District.
 Her most recent title was art teacher and community educator for the Lake Superior School District, which lasted from 1997 until 2008.